Logiqx/gps-details/docs/articles/9-garmin/README.md

 ### Quick Comparison

 This table should help you to identify suitable Garmin watches within your budget.
+The prices are for the UK because that is easiest for me to Google!

 |                   |  Deals   |   RRP   | Multi-band | Screen | Water resistence |
 | ----------------- | :------: | :-----: | :--------: | :----: | :--------------: |